Military personnel supported public services across the UK to assist with the response to COVID-19.

-Since 2020, Defence have continued to support efforts to vaccinate people across the UK.
-In Scotland, around 200 personnel were deployed as vaccinators in early 2020.
-Defence provided around 190 personnel to support Wales’ Health Boards establish and operate vaccine centres.
-Defence medics deployed to Northern Ireland to support the vaccine rollout and MOD have also helped to deliver thousands of vaccine doses to overseas territories including Gibraltar and the Falkland Islands, as well as supporting the vaccine programme in England.
+During the first phases of the vaccine rollout in early 2021, around 1,300 personnel deployed as vaccinators, including 200 in Scotland and 190 in Wales.
+Defence medics deployed to Northern Ireland to support the vaccine rollout and the MOD also helped to deliver thousands of vaccine doses to overseas territories including Gibraltar and the Falkland Islands, as well as supporting the vaccine programme in England.

 Support to hospitals

 In early 2021, hundreds of defence medics deployed to hospitals across the UK to help relieve pressure on health services including 115 personnel who deployed to Northern Ireland to support hospitals in Belfast.
 The defence medics joined the 1,600 personnel embedded within the NHS on a long-term basis.